TokisanGames/Terrain3D/doc/api/class_terrain3d.rst

 - |void| **change_region_size**\ (\ value\: :ref:`RegionSize<enum_Terrain3D_RegionSize>`\ )
 - :ref:`RegionSize<enum_Terrain3D_RegionSize>` **get_region_size**\ (\ )

-The number of vertices in each region, and the number of pixels for each map in Terrain3DRegion.
-1 pixel corresponds to 1 vertex. :ref:`vertex_spacing<class_Terrain3D_property_vertex_spacing>` scales regions, but does not change the number of vertices or pixels.
+The number of vertices in each region, and the number of pixels for each map in :ref:`Terrain3DRegion<class_Terrain3DRegion>`.
+1 pixel always corresponds to 1 vertex. :ref:`vertex_spacing<class_Terrain3D_property_vertex_spacing>` laterally scales regions, but does not change the number of vertices or pixels in each.

 .. rst-class:: classref-item-separator